sm1lexops/aws-bootcamp-cruddur-2023/journal/week3.md

 }
 ```

-Change `DesktopSidebar.js` for showing components if you are logged or not
+## Update `DesktopSidebar.js` for showing components if you are logged or not

 ```sh
   let trending;